 SkyNights Public Observing Program

-SkyNights is a popular after-dark program that provides unique access the heavens from the top of Mount Lemmon.
+SkyNights is a popular after-dark program that provides unique access to the heavens from the top of Mount Lemmon.
 Learn the constellations, observe interesting atmospheric phenomena, and view the wonders of the cosmos from a high-quality astronomical site using the amazing 32-inch Schulman and 24-inch Phillips Telescopes…Arizona’s largest dedicated public viewing telescopes!
 This is a rare opportunity, a view of the universe that most of humanity will never experience.
 SkyNights is offered most Thursday, Friday, Saturday, and Sunday evenings throughout the year, as long as the weather allows!

 Remote Astrophotography with the Schulman Telescope-